akjpro/form-anticlear/README.md

 # form-anticlear
+<h4>Version : 1.2</h4>

 Easy code to avoid loss of form contents even if we refresh the page.
+Developed in pure Javascript.
+So, not required any additional libraries like jQuery.

 <h3>Usage</h3>